Dublin

 Suspension of transfers

 After accessing the EU, Croatia suspended transfers of applicants for international protection to Greece.
 Where there was no responsible Member State other than Greece, in previous years Croatia took responsibility for the examination of the asylum application.
-However from the data provided by the Ministry of Interior, this has changed in 2017.
-The Ministry of Interior reported that according to the Commission Recommendation of 8 December 2016 the Dublin Unit has begun sending requests to Greece in cases where, under the conditions of the Dublin Regulation, it was found out that Greece is responsible for examining an application for international protection.
-According to their information until August 2018, all received answers were negative and no transfer has been carried out since 15 March 2017.[21]
-No information is available for 2021.
+However, from data provided by the Ministry of Interior, it can be inferred that this changed in 2017.
+The Ministry of Interior reported that, according to the Commission Recommendation of 8 December 2016, the Dublin Unit began sending requests to Greece in cases where, under the conditions of the Dublin Regulation, it was found out that Greece is responsible for examining an application for international protection.
+According to their information until August 2018, all received answers were negative and no transfer has been carried out since 15 March 2017.[44]

 The situation of Dublin returnees

-Applicants who are returned from other Member States in principle do not face any obstacles to access the procedure for granting international protection in Croatia.
-However, those who had left Croatia before the end of procedure and therefore had their case suspended, have to re-apply for international procedure (if they wish) once they return to Croatia, and thereby re-enter their initial procedure, in line with Article 18(2) of the Dublin III Regulation.
-On the other hand, persons whose application was explicitly withdrawn or rejected before leaving Croatia are considered subsequent applicants upon return, contrary to the requirements of the Regulation.[24]
-According to the knowledge of the Croatian Law Centre, Dublin returnees do not face difficulties in accessing the reception system and material reception conditions.
+Applicants who are returned from other Member States in principle do not face any obstacles in accessing the procedure for granting international protection in Croatia.
+However, those who had left Croatia before the end of procedure and therefore had their case suspended, have to re-apply for international procedure (if they wish) once they return to the country, and thereby re-enter their initial procedure, in line with Article 18(2) of the Dublin III Regulation.
+On the other hand, persons whose application was explicitly withdrawn or rejected before leaving Croatia are considered subsequent applicants upon return, contrary to the requirements of the Regulation.[46]

 According to the report prepared by the Swiss Refugee Council, Dublin returnees are transferred to Zagreb airport.
 No NGO is available at the airport, even though for very serious cases, a psychologist may be made available.
 Normally, an official from the Ministry of the Interior is assigned to collect arriving people at the airport.
-Asylum seekers are placed in a Reception center for applicants for international protection.
+Applicants for international protection are placed in a Reception centre for applicants for international protection.
 There is no different treatment or procedure for persons with special vulnerabilities.
-In reception centers, Dublin returnees are in general subjected to initial health examination and screening, during which basic screening of mental health difficulties are assessed.
+In reception centres, Dublin returnees are in general subjected to initial health examination and screening, during which basic screening of mental health difficulties are assessed.
 This is conducted through MdM.
 According to their information, the outcome of this assessment may be shared with the Ministry of Interior, if the patient agrees with it.
-This is the case especially if special needs regarding the accommodation become apparent.[25]
+This is the case especially if special needs regarding the accommodation become apparent.[48]

-As for the transfers to Croatia, national courts have developed different practices on account of conditions facing returnees (see more above under: Suspension of transfers).[26]
+As for the transfers to Croatia, national courts developed different practices in the evaluation of the conditions that returnees would face in the country (see more above under: Suspension of transfers).[49]

 [4] Article 33(6) LITP.